localstack/docs/content/en/docs/LocalStack Tools/transparent-execution-mode/dns-server.md

 On many modern systemd-based distributions, like Ubuntu, systemd-resolved is used for name resolution.
 LocalStack provides a CLI command for exactly this scenario.
-To use systemd-resolved and the LocalStack domain resolution, you have to perform the following steps.
+To use systemd-resolved and the LocalStack domain resolution, try the following steps.

 * Start LocalStack Pro with `DNS_ADDRESS=127.0.0.1` as environment variable.
 This makes LocalStack bind port 53 on 127.0.0.1, whereas systemd-resolved binds its stub resolver to 127.0.0.53:53, which prevents a conflict.